-Using clippers, a barber creates a taper fade by gradually cutting hair shorter and shorter down the sides of the head and the nape of the neck.
+A barber creates a taper fade by gradually cutting hair shorter and shorter down the sides of the head and the nape of the neck.
 In some cases, the fade is high, which means it starts just below the hair on top.
 In contrast, the low fade starts just above the ears and the mid fade is somewhere in between.
 Similarly, guys can ask their barbers to leave very short hair or blend the sides into the skin for a bald fade.

 College guys aiming for the young professional look may want to consider a low taper fade, with 2 to 4 inches of length on top.
 The side part, comb over and swept-over crew cut are great styles to try.
 A beard can also dramatically transform your look, but it must be well-groomed and short.